Arbitration & Dispute Resolution

 There are many ways to resolve a legal dispute: through negotiation, mediation, arbitration or litigation.
 In fact, frequently more than one method will come into play before a dispute is fully resolved.

 Negotiations can occur even before a lawsuit has been filed.
-The attorneys at GD frequently send or respond to demand letters prior to the initiation of a lawsuit as a way to quickly and cost effectively resolve legal disputes.
+The attorneys at GDR frequently send or respond to demand letters prior to the initiation of a lawsuit as a way to quickly and cost effectively resolve legal disputes.
 If the parties are able to agree to terms of a settlement, the agreement will generally include a written release of the right to sue.
 In this way, the injured party can be compensated, and the party who allegedly caused the injury can make a payment with the security of knowing the matter is at a full and final end.
 The release guarantees that the party cannot be subjected at any future time to further legal action over the dispute in question.

 Negotiations can occur at any stage in a proceeding, including after a lawsuit has been filed, and even right up to—or during the course of —a trial.
 Any trial involves both costs and risk, no matter how strong a case may appear.
-The attorneys at GD are experienced and tough negotiators who have the ability to craft creative solutions to most any legal problem.
+The attorneys at GDR are experienced and tough negotiators who have the ability to craft creative solutions to most any legal problem.

 Colorado state courts and most federal courts require that the parties attempt some form of alternative dispute resolution (ADR) in an effort to resolve the case short of trial.
 Mediation is the most common form of ADR.